lhm30/PIDGINv2/README.md

     bg_predictions.txt contains rows of target models with corresponding columns for the number of background compounds from PubChem at a given TPR threshold (to 2DP).

     DisGeNET_diseases.txt contains disease data used to annotate target predictions.
-DisGeNET assigns a gene-disease association score to give confidence for annotations, and a DisGeNET_threshold can be supplied at runtime when annotating predictions with diseases (no threshold applied by default).
+DisGeNET gene-disease score takes into account the number and type of sources (level of curation, organisms), and the number of publications supporting the association.
+The score ranges from 0 to 1 to give confidence for annotations.
+A DisGeNET_threshold can be supplied at runtime when annotating predictions with diseases (0.5 threshold applied by default).
+More info on the score here: http://disgenet.org/web/DisGeNET/menu/dbinfo#score

     Example of how to run the code: